CQCL/guppy-docs/README.md

 For information on how the landing page is built, see the [landing page README](https://github.com/CQCL/guppy-docs/blob/main/landing/README.md).

+## Updating the docs for a new Guppy release

+1. Update the `pyproject.toml` in this repository, run `uv sync` to update `uv.lock`.
+2. Run `just coverage` to check the API docs coverage.
+Document any undocumented classes or functions.
+3. Bump the `guppylang` submodule in this repository to the latest release tag (this submodule is only used for example notebooks).
+4. Update the central website build repository.

 ## Testing in C.I.

 The following checks are run when a pull request is opened.